sanjar-notes/.github/profile/README.md

 ## What
 This folder (aka GitHub org) is a part of my  personal knowledge base ([PKB](https://en.wikipedia.org/wiki/Personal_knowledge_base))

-It stores long-term nodes.
-By long-term I mean nodes that need deliberate work and need to be recorded/edited long-term (like math, programming, physics, economics etc).
+It stores long-term nodes (stuff that needs deliberation and version control -like math, programming, physics, economics etc).

 ## Actions
 - Contribution guidelines - create issues or sumbit PRs